We may earn a commission when you buy through links in our articles. Learn more.

 If you fancy some more chill vibes, be sure to check out our lists of the best cozy games, the best farm games, or the best life sims.
 Or, to switch things up a bit, head over to our list of the best Switch RPGs.

-Here are the best relaxing games on Switch and mobile:
+Here are the best relaxing games:

 Art for A Short Hike, a relaxing game,, with the logo on the right, and a bird flying in front of a waterfall on the right.